syrilster/spring-currency-conversion-service/README.md

 ## API Gateways (Zuul)
+* An API Gateway, aka Edge Service, provides a unified interface for a set of microservices so that clients no need to know about all the details of microservices internals.
-Micro services should interact with each other via API gateway for below reasons:
+* Micro services should interact with each other via API gateway for below reasons:

    * Common place for Authentication, Authorization and security
    * Rate limits
    * Fault Tolerance - Configure some default response if the actual service is not available
    * Service Aggregation - Aggregate several different services as one service call for an external caller

 **Requesting a microservice using zuul API gateway endpoint**